ryan-agentology/performance-stopwatch/README.md

 stopwatch fooWatch 20000 ms from previous checkpoint, with message: after database calls
 ```

-In the above scenario, it is likely that the interval between (2) and (3) might be optimizable.
+In the above scenario, it is likely that the interval between (2) and (3) might be optimisable.

-# Possible extensions
-- Default to console.log if no logger is passed in (simplifies initial use)
-- Augment to use a transport (e.g. Winston) mechanism instead of logger - e.g. to push to APIs
-- Conditional responses based on threshold levels for real-time monitoring